ZJULearning/AttentionZSL/README.md

-# Attribute Attention for in Zero-Shot Learning
+# Attribute Attention for Semantic Disambiguation in Zero-Shot Learning

 This repository contains the public release of the Python implementation of